How Much to Save Today to Be a Millionaire by 65

 Celebrations are great in the moment.
 It’s the aftermath, the cleanup, that’s the downer.
 Those back-to-earth moments when people must face up to what they’ve done.

-People get caught up in the moment, the spirit of the holiday, and before they know it, they’ve dug themselves into a hole.
+People get caught up in the moment, the spirit of the holidays, and before they know it, they’ve dug themselves into a hole.
 One that’ll likely take a very long time to get out of.

 But here’s the deal… As easy as it is to overspend, it’s even easier to become a millionaire.
 Especially if you start with the right mindset and understand the importance of time.